procore/sdt-uav/README.md

 ### Unbind any DOM nodes you've manually detached

-When uav updates the DOM as a result of a change to a model, it automatically removes any bindings to DOM nodes that have been replaced.
+When uav updates the DOM as a result of a change to a model, it automatically removes any bindings to DOM nodes that have been removed or replaced.
 However, if for some reason you manually remove or replace a bound DOM node, you can clean up any bindings to it with `uav.unbind(<Element>)`.

 ## Collapsing Whitespace

-Using multiline template strings creates unnecessary whitespace in your javascript files.
+Using multiline template strings creates unnecessary whitespace in your JavaScript files.
 To collapse whitespace, add a step like this to your build process:

 `tr -s " " < dist/bundle.js > dist/tmp && mv dist/tmp dist/bundle.js`